 Students who take a leave during a semester will normally be on leave for the remainder of that semester plus the subsequent semester.
 Students who have been on medical or psychological leave of absence must apply to the dean of students to return.
 Normally this request should be made 30 days in advance of the proposed date of return.
 Requests will be granted only after the director of Student Health Services and/or the director of Counseling and Psychological Services informs the dean of students that he or she is satisfied that the student is ready to return; this will normally require the student to supply documentation from appropriate professionals confirming that the condition leading to the leave has been resolved.

 A student suspended for academic deficiency will be notified in writing of the decision of the Committee on Academic Standing, the reasons for suspension, the length of the suspension and the conditions under which he or she will be considered for readmission to the College.
 A student readmitted from a suspension for academic deficiency will be placed on academic probation for the semester immediately following readmission.

-Students may be suspended from the College for disciplinary reasons.
-Readmission to the College after the semester of suspension is not automatic, but requires application to the dean of students.
+Students may be suspended from the College for disciplinary reasons or for violating the Honor Code.
+Readmission to the College after a suspension is not automatic, but requires application to the dean of students.
 A student readmitted from suspension for disciplinary reasons will normally be placed on disciplinary probation for the semester immediately following readmission.
 Readmission will normally be denied if the conditions specified at the time of suspension have not been met.
 Hamilton reserves the right to defer readmission if space is not available.